 To remind myself, I drew this diagram.

 And there we have it.
-By using Uniclass 2015 in the way that it was intended to be used, I have now improved the quality of the information I have produced and are using to managed my home; fantastic!
+By using Uniclass 2015 in the way that it was intended to be used, I have now improved the quality of the information I have produced and are using to manage my home; fantastic!

 Operation and Maintenance